skt2020/skt2020/README.md

 ![Design and Development](https://github.com/skt2020/skt2020/blob/main/Suryansh%20Trivedi%20-%20Work%20Samples.png)

 Hello!
+I'm Suryansh Trivedi, a Big Data Engineer from India.
+I specialize in designing, developing, and optimizing data solutions for High-Frequency Trading Systems (HFTs), focusing on low-latency, high-throughput, real-time data processing.
+I also have experience in modernizing legacy systems into high-performance, secure, and scalable data platforms, ensuring seamless data flow and minimal processing time

-I'm Suryansh, an UG Computer Science Student in Indore, IND.
-I love creating things that live on the Cloud or Internet, whether that be websites, applications, or anything in between.
-I always try to automate products and make it's experiences performant.
+I have a strong background in cloud computing, container orchestration, and building scalable, high-performance solutions.
+I love creating projects that live on the Cloud or Internet, whether they’re applications, websites, or advanced data pipelines.
+I always aim to simplify real-life problems through innovative technology and automate processes to enhance efficiency.
+I'm also passionate about developing new technologies for youth.
 <br />

 ## Connect with me: